163onmyneck/car-sharing-service/README.md

 ## Description

-This project is an implementation of a Car Sharing Service REST API, based on the requirements provided in mate-academy/jv-car-sharing-service.
+This project is an implementation of a Car Sharing Service REST API.
 The service enables managing cars, users, payments, and rentals in a car-sharing system.

 ## Features